aadesh-2806/day1-on-github/README.md

 # day1-on-github
-it contain answers to some basic problems related to arrays and matrices
+it contain answers to some basic problems related to arrays and matrices and properties